mkennedy85/pulumi-tutorials/lab19-tf-to-pulumi/README.md

 }

 ```
-5. The output of tf2pulumi conversion tool for ec2-instance is shown below & replace the content of __main__.py with below code.
+6. The output of tf2pulumi conversion tool for ec2-instance is shown below & replace the content of __main__.py with below code. ( in case you used the webtool instead of command line tool )

 ```
 import pulumi